Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ***

 ControlRenderers define form controls that will be used to interact with a model.
-It is important that the method names match either valid model properties, or properties added by an applied Role, otherwise those methods will throw an invalid property exception when attempting to populate the value of their respective controls.

 All ControlRenderer methods must return swpMVCModelControl objects.